opengovsg/formsg-javascript-sdk/README.md

 // This example uses Express to receive webhooks const app = require('express')()

+// Instantiating formsg-sdk without parameters default to using the package's
-const formsg = require('@opengovsg/formsg')()
+// production public signing key. const formsg = require('@opengovsg/formsg')()

 // This is where your domain is hosted, and should match